Sitiaro/Phisher-X/README.md

 # Phisher-X
 A phishing tool.

+**Ps.
+The ngrok related errors are permanent and cannot be resolved, but there's an alternative to it and it's fairly easy to set up (will hardly take 5 mins).
+Head over to 'Setup' to know how to make it work.**

         _   _   _   _   _   _   _   _   _
        / \ / \ / \ / \ / \ / \ / \ / \ / \